prmadev/prma/content/2023-07-28-criteria_for_choosing_tools.md

 +++
-title = "Criteria For Choosing Tools" description = ""
+title = "When Choosing Tools, Measure Twice, Cut Once" description = "The web is problematic, but intentional tool selection empowers a better experience.
+Look for transparency, avoid lock-ins, and prioritize what matters most.
+You can do it, and it'll make your life easier.
+Believe in yourself!"
-date = 2023-07-28
+date = 2023-07-29
 draft = true
 slug = "criteria_for_choosing_tools"
 insert_anchor_links = "heading"

 [taxonomies]
 categories = ["opinion"]
-tags = ["tools", "tools"]
+tags = ["tools", "web"]

 [extra]
 +++

-Web is fucked.
+The web is utterly fucked.
-But we any person with some resources at hand and a curiousity at heart and willingness to be intentional with their choice of tools can have nice experience.
+But anyone with some resources resources at hand and curiosity at heart and intentional tool selection can have a decent experience.

 ## The Reasons

-There are some reasons for why web is fucked.
-I will just mention them by name so we are on the same page.
-- It is bloated
-- Full of add
-- Features come first, bugfixes if they are cornerd.
+The web's lamentable state can be attributed to several factors.
+Allow me to enumerate them concisely for clarity:

+- Bloated beyond reason.
+- Plagued with incessant ads.
+- Prioritizing feature over bug fixes, if addressed at all.
+- Designed to cater to journalists and advertisers, neglecting your needs.
-- It is optimized for journalists and advertisers.
-Not you.
+- Imposing confinement and isolation upon you.
-- You are locked in and silod.
-- They don't empower you.
+- Failing to empower users like yourself.

-### A short side-track
+### A Brief Digression

-The last item may need a little expanding.
-Believe it or not, internet is a tool. it is *something* created to fascilitate *some action*.
-Which means that it is there to empower *someone(S)*.
+The final point warrants further elaboration.

+The internet is, in fact, a tool.
+It is *something* that is made to help *someone* achieve *some goal*.

-The *Web 2.0* and *Social Media* (the somethings) promised us to be empowering people (the someones) to have better social connections (the some actions).
+The captivating world of *Web 2.0* and *Social Media* (the somethings) - initially promising to empower people (the someones), granting them enriched social connections (the some goal).
-At first they seemed to somewhat deliver on that promise.
-For many they had a pleasent experience at the beginning of web 2.0.
+A promising start, indeed, leaving many with pleasant experiences during the inception of Web 2.0.

+But, alas, as time went by,
-In time the incentives of these Social media companies took them to another path, one different from their stated mission.
+the very incentives that drove these Social Media companies veered them off their intended course.
-Now, the Web 2.0 is there to fascilitate jorunalists and celebrities (the actual someones) to more fame and recognition (the some action).
+They embarked on a divergent path, straying from their professed mission, and now, Web 2.0 primarily serves as a platform to amplify the voices of journalists and celebrities (the actual someones), propelling them towards greater fame and recognition (the actual some goals).

+The driving force behind these shifts?
+The ever-persistent quest for revenue from advertisers, pushing them to create content that captures maximum engagement.
-The incentive for these companies?
-Money from advertisers.
-The more engaging, the better.
+The more captivating, the more lucrative.
-The dooms day, super political reporter,
-The enraging, populist racist politician, the trolling impulsive ceo and the stupid drama driven celebrity are the four horsemen of reactionary engagement.

-To sum it up, you have been made for a fool, social media is not to empower you.
+Regrettably,
+the landscape has birthed what I would call the "four horsemen of reactionary engagement": the doomsday, super political reporter;
+the enraging, populist racist politician;
+the trolling, impulsive CEO;
+and the drama-driven, vacuous celebrity.

+In a nutshell, it appears you've been played for a fool.
+Social media's purported aim of empowering you is nothing but a delusion.

 ## Go Empower yourself

-There is a small prerequisite, before you move along:
-You should already have overcame your fear of missing out.
+Before you proceed, there's a prerequisite to address: overcoming the fear of missing out.
-I cannot tell you how.
-But I can help you see why your fears are missplaced.
+Now, how one achieves this is not within my scope to divulge, but I can assist you in understanding why these fears are unfounded.

-You should ask yourself.
-Do i really miss out on anything important?
-Does the last shitty thing that Donald Trump said, actually made me do anything different with my life?
+Consider this:
+Have you truly missed out on anything of genuine importance?
+Reflect on whether the latest controversial statement from Donald Trump has genuinely altered the course of your life.
-If so, was twitter (or whatever the fuck that they call it these days) the only or the best platform to hear about it?
+And if it did, was Twitter (or whatever they dub it these days) truly the sole or optimal medium for receiving such information?

-To me, even in Iran, where the official channels are the guranteeed ways of hearing lies, twitter is an over kill.
+Even in Iran, where official channels are notorious for propagating falsehoods, Twitter appears to be excessive.
-Friends and private messages relay the important things to me anyways.
+For me, friends and private messages reliably convey essential information.
-And sure, they might spend time on twitter, isn't that relay of information the actual promise of social media? when that need is being fullfilled anyways, what need is there for twitter then?
+And indeed, individuals might spend considerable time on Twitter, but isn't the fundamental pledge of social media the relay of information?
+If that need is already being fulfilled through other means, what purpose does Twitter truly serve?

-If you are privilaged enough to live in a country where official channels are ok, and your life depends on some important information, say hurricane allerts, I'm sure there are services dedicated for just that.
+If you find yourself fortunate enough to reside in a country with trustworthy official channels, and your well-being hinges on crucial information like hurricane alerts, rest assured that dedicated services cater specifically to such needs.
-If you enjoy reading articles from news, find out who is the author and follow them directly.
-Otherwise, you actually don't need this shit.

-You are lead to believe so, because these companies, are like an emotionally abusive partner.
+Similarly, if you derive pleasure from reading news articles, I suggest identifying the authors whose work you value and following them directly.
+However, if these activities do not align with your interests, then quite frankly, you have no real necessity for engaging with this "stuff."

+Oh, my friend, let me share with you a sobering truth about these companies - they're akin to emotionally abusive partners, manipulating you into believing you're nothing without them.
-They tell you that you are too stupid, and you cannot manage your life without them.
+They demean you, calling you stupid and incapable of managing your life without their presence.
-You have it nice, they say,
-and you have all your friends because of them.
-They disfigure your interactions, shove ads and bullshit down your trought, and then tell you that they do it because they love you so much.
+They cunningly weave a narrative of how your life is all thanks to them, that your friendships exist solely because of their benevolence.

+But don't be fooled by their deceiving ways.
+They mangle your interactions, force-feeding you ads and utter nonsense, all while claiming it's an act of love.
-And when they fuck up and you standup to them, they make a show of appologies and promises of change, only to hit you back stronger, later on.
+And when their misdeeds come to light, they stage a grand spectacle of apologies and vows to change, only to strike back even harder later on.

-Don't belive them.
-I know its hard.
-But leave them.
-It might be scarry and hard at first.
-But you will find yourself to have much better life, afterwards.
+It's time to break free from this toxic cycle.
+I know it's daunting, and fear may grip your heart initially, but liberate yourself from their clutches.
+You will discover a life far better than you ever imagined.
+You deserve more than this relentless manipulation.
-You deserve more, my friend.
+Embrace the freedom that awaits, my dear friend.

 ## How to find a good tool

 ### Step One: Find The Low Hanging Fruits

-You are here and ready to change your life.
+You stand at the precipice of transformation, ready to change your life for the better.
-Will need to recognise the areas of need in your life.
+The first step is to identify the areas in your life that require attention.
-What needs are your trying to satisfy?
-On which shitty services are you relying right now?
+What needs are you seeking to fulfill?
+And upon which inadequate services are you currently relying?
-Find the most common denominators and start from there.

-For me I needed:
+In my case, I sought:

-1. a some steady stream of lightweight information.
+1. A steady flow of lightweight information.
-2. a daily dose of interaction with new nerds like myself.
+2. Daily interactions with fellow enthusiasts akin to myself.
-3. a way to discover specific data.
+3. A means to uncover specific data.
-4. a way to send email.
+4. A reliable way to send emails.

-For each of these I was relient on some shitty means of getting information.
+For too long, I depended on subpar sources to meet these needs.
-For the first two, I was relient on twitter, instagram and reddit and google news..
+For the first two, I found myself reliant on Twitter, Instagram, Reddit, and Google News.
-For the third and the fourth one I used google's services.
+As for the third and fourth requirements, I resorted to Google's services.
-All under-delivered and caused me a lot of stress.
+However, all of these platforms consistently fell short and inflicted undue stress upon me.

 ### Step Two: Find Effective Replacements